jiehuaou/java-jdk-11-8-7-6/readme.md

 **filter().findFirst()**  does not scan the whole stream, it will "break" as soon as the first element satisfying the predicate is found.

+## Advantages of Lambda Expression

+* Enables functional programming.
+* Makes the code more readable.
+* Allows getting rid of boilerplate codes.
+* Facilitates the use of APIs and libraries.
+* Supports parallel programming.